 Decaffeinated coffees represents its country of origin, roast profile, decaffeinating process, and unique flavor.
 Now here are a list of several choices of the top brands of the best decaf coffee:

-- Cafe Don Pablo Decaf Colombia Supremo: Freshness is a high priority, and the company chooses to roast on order only.
+- Cafe Don Pablo Decaf Colombia Supremo: Freshness is a high priority.
+Thus, the company chooses to roast on order only.
 This colombian decaf is a medium-dark roast with notes of cocoa and caramel, a hint of citrus, and low acidity.
-Their coffee is roasted in the United States by highly experienced roasters.
+This coffee is roasted by experienced roasters in the US.

 - No Fun Jo Decaf: Their beans are complex with notes of milk chocolate and blueberry.
 This is a well-sourced high quality coffee.

-- Fresh Roasted Coffee Sumatra Decaf: A very robust coffee roasted by the Loring roaster technology and is Bird Friendly, Fair Trade, USDA Organic and Rainforest Alliance certified.
-This is one full-bodied coffee drink with an earthy taste as well as a note of chocolate.
+- Fresh Roasted Coffee Sumatra Decaf: A very robust coffee roasted by the Loring roaster technology.
+It is Bird Friendly, Fair Trade, USDA Organic and Rainforest Alliance certified.
+A full-bodied coffee with an earthy taste and hints of chocolate.

 - Volcanica Coffee Costa Rica Decaf: An incredible quality gourmet coffee which comes well-balanced and full-bodied with notes of chocolate.

 - Kicking Horse Coffee: is Fair Trade Certified, Kosher and USDA Organic.
 Kicking Horse is a delicious cup of joe with a deep, dark, and mellow finish, roasted in Canada.

-- Koffee Kult Colombian Gourmet Decaf: A great family-owned roaster company in Florida roasting quality whole beans from more than fifty countries.
+- Koffee Kult Colombian Gourmet Decaf: A great family-owned roaster company in Florida.
+They have been roasting quality whole beans from more than fifty countries.
 Their colombian gourmet coffee blend has a heavy body with tastes of chocolate, cinnamon, and raisin.

 - Koa Decaf Kona: Kona offers a delicious medium roasted decaffeinated coffee taste.
 Kona won Forbes’ “Best Decaf in America.”

 - Eight o’clock Decaf: eight o’clock is affordable and is one of the best medium roasts made with 100% Arabica beans.

 Here is a list of some of the best name brands of coffee: